ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 where ``<machine_name>`` is replaced with the name of the platform the user is working on.
 Valid values are: ``cheyenne`` | ``gaea`` | ``hera`` | ``jet`` | ``macos`` | ``odin`` | ``orion`` | ``singularity`` | ``wcoss_dell_p3`` | ``noaacloud``

 If compiler auto-detection fails for some reason, specify it using the ``--compiler`` argument.
-FOr example:
+For example:

 .. code-block:: console